 What’s a word, or 3, that describe your ideal life?

-I choose Daring, Imaginative and Impractical.
+I choose Daring, Imaginative and Energetic.
 You may pick Serene or World-class.
 Your call.

 3. What kind of words would create a festive mood wherever you are?
-[OK, not at a funeral home.]
+[Except, not at a funeral home.]

 Isn’t it great when people are in a positive mood?
-You can be the one who raises the energy in the room.
+You can be the one who raises the energy in the room, aka the Battery Charger.
 The person with the strongest conviction controls the remote control for moods.